 While those experiences have been frustrating.
 I don't attribute them to Upwork.
 Virtually every bad experience I've had on Upwork has come at my own naivety.
 And for what it's worth, Upwork has made significant strides in making more resources available to streamline the hiring process to ensure success.
 For example, they now have a Talent Scout, which is essentially a dedicated recruiter that will put in front of the right freelancers.

 Overall, I really love using Upwork for hiring freelancers.
 They make it stupid simple to find and hire freelancers.
 The user interface is super clean and easy to navigate.
 Sharing files and collaborating via their messaging platform is also enjoyable.
 I also love the reporting system and ability to see when freelancers worked and what exactly they were working on.
 This visibility helps foster trust and ensure that your work is getting done efficiently.

 Also, because Upwork is also a publicly traded company, they have a lot of firepower for research and marketing.
 This has helped them build a path towards profitability, but it's also provided benefits to hiring managers, mainly in the fact that they have the largest marketplace of freelance talent to connect with.

-In summary, if you're a business looking to hire remote freelancers, I'd 100% recommend checking Upwork out.
+In summary, if you're a business looking to hire remote freelancers, I'd 100% recommend checking Upwork out (or check out the alternatives like Toptal).
 I have no doubt that you'll be able to find someone that can help you with your project.
 Just make sure to hire slow and fire fast.
 Good luck!

 Pros: Here’s what I like about Upwork